Skip to Content

 I’m dubious as to how many places in the books have real-life counterparts in Forks, but this hasn’t stopped fans from visiting or the town from finding ways to capitalize on its new fame.

-Forks is more of a commercial crossroads than walkable down.
+Forks is more of a commercial crossroads than a walkable town.
 There are a handful of motels and a couple of B&Bs and campgrounds.
 Dining options don’t go much beyond your typical takeout genres: burgers, Mexican, Chinese, pizza.

 Unless your Twilight fan insists or the central location really works for you, I have to say there are better towns to stay in near Olympic.